TrilonIO/aspnetcore-angular-universal/README.md

 This is meant to be a Feature-Rich Starter application containing all of the latest technologies, best build systems available, and include many real-world examples and libraries needed in todays Single Page Applications (SPAs).

+This utilizes all the latest standards, no gulp, no bower, no typings, no manually "building" anything.
+NPM, Webpack and .NET handle everything for you!

 [11/29] Fully operational, some improvements & new functionality to come, keep an eye out for the latest updates!

 ---